willhk10/RobotArm/README.md

 * We have planned to meet in person to work on our project, of course while abiding by COVID precautions, and hope to come close to creating a finished Robot Arm.

 <img src="IMG-0682.jpg" width="700px" />

+---

+# Week4
+## 3.3.21
+## Progress made -

+* We congregated at William's house, while of course abiding by COVID precautions, to revise our arm.
+* Programmed our arm to throw a set distance into a cup.
+        * Revised code and prototype to make sure this action was repeatable.
+* Spoke with Mr. H about how to improve our arm.

 # [BACK TO TOP](#RobotArm)